 Marquez is a tiny city located in the state of Texas.
 With a population of 189 people and just one neighborhood, Marquez is the 1021st largest community in Texas.

-Marquez is a blue-collar town, with 52.17% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Marquez is generally considered to be a blue-collar town.
+52.17% of the Marquez workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Marquez is a city of construction workers and builders, sales and office workers, and professionals.
 There are especially a lot of people living in Marquez who work in sales jobs (17.39%), office and administrative support (13.04%), and teaching (6.52%).

 Also of interest is that Marquez has more people living here who work in computers and math than 95% of the places in the US.